The Penn State Health Children’s Hospital Approach to Pediatric Neurosurgery

 Research and Clinical Trials

-Penn State Children’s Hospital stays on the leading edge of treatment for neurological conditions in children by taking part in several research studies with nationally recognized organizations.
+Penn State Health Children’s Hospital stays on the leading edge of treatment for neurological conditions in children by taking part in several research studies with nationally recognized organizations.
 We are proud to be one of 22 programs nationwide chosen for the National Spina Bifida Registry Demonstration Project.
 This project, funded by the Centers for Disease Control and Prevention, tracks long-term outcomes for children and adults with spina bifida and performs research into these disorders.
 This research enables multi-institutional collaboration to improve best practices and treatments for children with spina bifida.
 Find out if a clinical trial is right for you.

-The Penn State Children’s Hospital pediatric neurosurgery team provides treatment for a wide range of conditions, including:
+The Penn State Health Children’s Hospital pediatric neurosurgery team provides treatment for a wide range of conditions, including:

 - Aqueductal obstruction